 At UC Berkeley, Frenkel teaches both graduate and undergraduate courses.
-In the Fall of 2019, he is teaching an Honors Multivariable Calculus course and a graduate course on Integrable Systems.
+In the Spring of 2023, he is teaching an Honors Multivariable Calculus course and a graduate course on Integrable Systems.
 For more on his research and teaching, visit his UC Berkeley webpage.

 Frenkel has given lectures and made videos for general audience on various mathematical subjects, such as the one about the Riemann Hypothesis on Numberphile YouTube channel in the bottom video player on the left.
 His most recent Numberphile video is a one-hour pedagogical introduction to the Langlands Program.